cosmicjs/nodejs-sales-page/article/article.md

-# How to build a one page sales funnel for free using Node JS, Cosmic JS and Stripe
+# How to Build a Single-Page Sales Funnel App using Node.js, Cosmic JS and Stripe

 <img src="../public/images/smartmockups_main.jpg" style="display: block; margin-left: auto; margin-right: auto;"/>

+What is a sales funnel?
+And why is it important?
+A sales funnel is a path that your website's visitors take before purchasing a product.
+If you don’t understand your sales funnel, you can’t optimize it.
+Building a great sales funnel can influence how visitors move through the funnel and whether they eventually convert.
+In this little demo I will be showing you how to build a simple, one-page sales funnel using Node JS, Cosmic JS, and Stripe for handling credit card payments.

 ## TL;DR
 * <a href="https://crowd-pitch.cosmicapp1.co/" target="_blank">Demo</a>
 * <a href="https://github.com/mtermoul/crowd-pitch" target="_blank">Source code</a>
 * <a href="https://stripe.com/docs/stripe-js/elements/quickstart/" target="_blank">Stripe</a>
 * <a href="https://cosmicjs.com/" target="_blank">Cosmic JS</a>

-## Intro

-What is a sales funnel? and why it's important?
-A sales funnel is the path, that your website visitor takes before purchasing an product.
-If you don’t understand your sales funnel, you can’t optimize it.
-Building a great sales funnel can influence how visitors move through the funnel and whether they eventually convert.
-In this little demo I will be showing you you how to build a simple one page sales funnel using Node JS, Cosmic JS, and Stripe for handling your credit card payment.

 ## Why did I pick Cosmic JS

-If you need to build a sales page quickly and freely, you can simply sign up for free Cosmic JS account, copy my app, customize it and done.
+If you need to build a sales page quickly and freely, you can simply sign up for a free Cosmic JS account, copy my app, customize it and you're done.
 You'll have you sale funnel page ready in minutes.
-If you need to add section, features then you can simply download the source code and change any the markup or the Javascript behind this application.
+If you need to add a section or features then you can simply download the source-code and change any of the markup or the JavaScript behind this application.

 ## How to clone your own version of this app:
 In order for you to clone this application and have your own custom copy, you need to following these steps: